 The inverter converts the direct current (DC) electricity from your panels into alternating current (AC) electricity that your home’s appliances can use.
 There are three main types of inverters available, and the best one for your home depends on how your solar array is configured:

 Your installer will help you choose the right type of inverter and install it properly according to local building and electrical codes.
-And sometimes, a combination of inverters may be recommended for your solar system.

 Utility and Solar Meters

 You’re probably familiar with a traditional electricity meter, which is what your utility company uses to measure your energy usage each month.
-But when you go solar, you will either need to replace your traditional meter or add a second one to measure how much solar energy you produce and send to the grid.
+But when you go solar, you will either need to replace your traditional meter or add a second one to measure how much solar energy you produce and send back to the utility.